-We believe that ideas are important to share, which is why we promote guest contributions to The Urbanist.
-Many of our most interesting articles come from readers like you, and people deserve to read what you have to offer.
-If you’re interested in sending us an article to publish, we encourage you to contact our editors to get their feedback before jumping into deep (see the contact form below).
-If we think the topic and article is a fit, we will work with you to get it published with a byline under your name.
+We believe in analyzing and debating policy, which is why we promote guest contributions to The Urbanist.
+Many of our most interesting articles come from readers like you.
+If you’re interested in sending us an article to publish, we encourage you to contact our editors to get their feedback before jumping in too deep (see the contact form below).
+If we think the topic and article is a fit, we will work with you to get it edited and published with your name the byline.

 Guidelines For Writing An Article

 We have some general guidelines for writing articles.
-Following these will help ensure that we will accept your article for publishing.
-In some cases, we may publish an article that doesn’t meet all of the following criteria.
+Following them will increase the chances we accept your article for publishing.

 - Keep it short.
 Most articles should be in the range of 400 to 1,200 words.
-You should strive to make a single point, which will help keep length down.
-The longer an article is, the less likely that people will read it.
-Of course, there are plenty of circumstances where a long article makes sense like when presenting data or an in-depth story–and we will accept these.
+Organize your piece around your main point.
+Generally speaking, the longer an article is, the less likely people will be to read it.
+Of course, there are circumstances where a long “deep-dive” article makes sense so feel to make that kind of pitch, too.

-- Know how to write in plain English.
+- Write in plain English.
 Stick to short and simple sentences and phrases.
-Long and technical ones can easily confuse readers.
-Avoid using jargon and abbreviations, but if you must, always explain these through context or giving the reader something to start from.
+Long meandering sentences can confuse readers.
+Avoid using jargon and abbreviations, but if you must, always explain and define it first.
 Many people probably know what SDOT (Seattle Department of Transportation) is, but don’t assume they do; write it out and then abbreviate.
 Choose an active writing style, it will keep your reader glued to the next sentence.
-While we don’t have any particular manual of style, nor require one, Wikipedia has an excellent guide if you’re looking for one to use.
+We generally follow the AP Stylebook though we’ve tossed some of their sillier conventions.
+Additionally, Wikipedia has an excellent guide if you’re looking for one to use.

 - Don’t stifle dialogue.
 Our Comment Policy outlines the best ways to share ideas that are positive and inclusive to community discussion.

-- Stick to one topic and one point.
+- Stay on topic.
 Doing this makes it easy to argue your point and gives clarity to readers.
 If you have a number of related points on a topic, it may be better to consider a series of articles as opposed to trying to fit it all into one.

 - Make it new.
 Original ideas are always the best; they are interesting and give readers something new to think about.
 Of course, building off of the ideas of others, or re-presenting a current issue or news story is great, too, so long as it is original.